-Priming paint plays a key role in colours with two or three-coat finishes.
-Problems such as excessive product loading or using a priming colour that is not suitable for the finish colour can cause darkening of the metallic colour in some shades.
+Painting the filler plays a key role in colours with basecoat or three-coat finishes.
+Problems such as excessive product loading or using a filler colour that is not suitable for the finish colour can cause darkening of the metallic colour in some shades.

-In short, as in many other cases, following the manufacturer’s technical specifications (pressure, fan and material flow regulation) will be essential to ensure good metallic colour reproduction.
+In short, as in many other cases, following the manufacturer’s technical data sheets (pressure, fan and material flow regulation) will be essential to ensure good metallic colour reproduction.

-Knowing their composition and the most efficient application techniques and advice will help to obtain perfect finishes, free of defects, even in the more complex metallic colours.
+Knowing their composition and the most efficient application techniques and advice will help to get perfect finishes, free of defects, even in the more complex metallic colours.